 Ken has a Masters of Science degree in Forestry from Utah State University and a Ph.D. in Botany (Ecology) from Duke University.
 He lives in Surrey, BC.

-A professional geologist currently working on a PhD in recreation planning at the University of British Columbia, Wilson brings both knowledge and experience in resource development and a public interest perspective to the board.
+Norma Wilson is a professional geologist currently working on a PhD in recreation planning at the University of British Columbia, she brings both knowledge and experience in resource development and a public interest perspective to the board.

 Marlene Machmer has an M.Sc in Ecology from Simon Fraser University and brings 25 years of broad-based experience in ecosystem, wildlife habitat, and biodiversity research, inventory, management, and monitoring in BC.